Chol HaMoed: Weekday (Chol)

-On weekdays during Chol HaMoed the usual restrictions that apply to the Biblical Jewish holidays are relaxed, but not entirely eliminated.
+On weekdays during Chol HaMoed the usual restrictions that apply to the Biblical Jewish holidays are relaxed, but not eliminated.
 For example, work that would normally be prohibited on the festival would be allowed to prevent financial loss or if the results of the work are needed for the festival itself.
 Work for public need is also allowed.
 If one has the ability to take vacation from work without financial loss during those days, he or she is normally required to do so.
 Many tasks such as laundry washing, hair cutting and shaving are to be avoided except in some circumstances.